 - Trust and Reliability: The reason companies and users continue to use Office today is due to the trust which Microsoft has built up over the years.
 Office delivers great utility and advanced features with every new release, so people don’t need to look at any other tool.
 Microsoft has justified the fact that trust goes a long way.

 - Highly User-Friendly Interface and Features: Microsoft Office is well known for its clean and straightforward user interface, which is easy to use and understand.
-The pages are extremely user friendly, and you can easily navigate through them.
+The pages are extremely user-friendly, and you can easily navigate through them.
 The menu items explain and guide you clearly to execute your tasks effectively and effortlessly.

-4. File Maintenance and Organization
+4. Basic Computer Skills for Kids – File Maintenance and Organization

 Technology puts the “virtual” in “virtual school,” making the computer your student’s most important learning tool.
-In fact, a computer can be considered a learning space, just like the virtual classroom.
+In fact, a computer can be considered a learning space, just like a virtual classroom.
 Knowing how to create and save work on a computer is essential, but very quickly the prolific computer user will realize they need a system for how and where they store their work.

 Kids need to know how to: